pascalandy/dummy/dummy.md

 ## Chapter 41

 Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.
 Someday is not.
 Terrible fucking tragedies, both in real life and definitely in typography.

+## Chapter 42

+Someday is not a fucking day of the week.This text is used as a placeholder.